 Monthly Archives: July 2011

 Here’s a vegetable-filled variation of the traditional stacked cheese enchilada.
-Using vegan cheese, it’s a snap to make.
+Using vegan cheese, summer squashes, and bell peppers, these are a snap to make.
 Serve with baked sweet potatoes and a big salad.
+Photos by Hannah Kaminsky.

-Blueberries are one of the most antioxidant-rich fruits available, making this a supercharged smoothie to start a summer day, or to enjoy as a midday refreshment.
+Blueberries are one of the most antioxidant-rich fruits available, making this a supercharged smoothie to start the day, or to enjoy as a midday refreshment.
+Use organic frozen blueberries when fresh are out of season.
+Photos by Evan Atlas.

-This combination of silken tofu and dried tomatoes makes a delicious appetizer, served with whole grain crackers and raw veggies.
+This combination of silken tofu and sun-dried tomatoes makes a delicious appetizer, served with whole grain crackers and raw veggies.
 It’s also wonderful as a spread for sliced fresh baguette.
+Photos by Hannah Kaminsky.

 The word enchilada literally means “filled with chile”, and so it is supposed to be drenched in pure, red chile.
 I’ve modified the recipe to use the tomato-based enchilada sauce, since cooking with pure, red chiles is not something that cooks outside the Southwest are likely to attempt.
 This simple and hearty dish is traditionally […]